Job-Hunt Agent

 Scan the boards

-Pulls fresh listings from 30 tracked sources, company boards plus the big job sites, and filters to the roles I’m actually after.
+Pulls fresh listings from 44 company boards across five applicant-tracking systems, and filters to the roles I’m actually after.

 - 2